The Labor & Delivery Nurses Study

 I came to research to effect change for reproductive - aged women.
 My research builds on my decade plus of clinical work with the postpartum population.
 I see a need to better understand birth trauma and its impact on individuals, couples, and families.

-My doctoral research focuses on birth trauma prevention.
+My doctoral research focused on birth trauma prevention.
 I identified coercion during birth as a major contributor to trauma in clients and created a new model to address it.
-My doctoral dissertation proposes a human rights based framework for informed consent in hospital labor and delivery units.
+My doctoral dissertation proposed a human rights based framework for informed consent in hospital labor and delivery units.
 I am excited to continue work on this model and to work toward reducing rates of birth trauma.

-A qualitative study currently under way explores nurses’ perspectives on informed consent in hospital labor and delivery units.
+Committed to primary data collection, I conducted a qualitative study that explored nurses’ perspectives on informed consent in hospital labor and delivery units.
 Nurses are in the room and hold a unique perspective as members of the care team and patient advocates.
-Data collection is almost completed and data analysis is under way.

 Peer Reviewed Presentations